ARCANEDEV/Stripe/README.md

 ### TODOS:

+  - Documentation
+  - Examples
-  - Exctract the curl function from Requestor and using a dedicated class instead (Utilities => CurlRequest Class).
+  - Extract the curl function from Requestor and using a dedicated class instead (Utilities => CurlRequest Class).
   - More tests and code coverage.
   - Mockery for curl request.
   - Refactoring.